How Are The Vanarama National League Fixtures Compiled?

 How long does the fixture compilation process take?

 The process starts before the conclusion of the previous season with the first step in the process, the fixture schedule.
 This document is essentially a calendar where matchdays are plotted for the three divisions.
-It also contains key dates for the Premier League, EFL, FA Cup and FA Trophy.
+It also contains key dates for the Premier League, EFL, FA Cup, FA Trophy and international breaks.

 Once the season has finished and the composition of each division is known, the League sends a fixture questionnaire to all clubs where they are asked a number of questions such as whether they would like to nominate certain days not to be at home.